BarronK47/Archipelago/worlds/oot/docs/setup_en.md

 (this can take a while), the client and the emulator will be started automatically (if you associated the extension to the emulator as recommended).

+If the `.apz5` file type is not associated with the Archipelago client (often the case with Linux) use `Open With` to navigate to and select the `ArchipelagoOoTClient` in the root of the `Archipelago` directory.

 ### Connect to the Multiserver

 Once both the client and the emulator are started, you must connect them.
 Navigate to your Archipelago install folder,